ujjwal313/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/Readme.md

 - You can find the issues at [https://github.com/girlscript/winter-of-contributing/milestone/3](url)

 ## Imp
-- Contributers are not allowded to create issues
+- Contributers are not allowed to create issues

 # Important Things before making PR